ComScore

 Blondo

-These boots come recommended by Dr. Cunha, who's a fan of Blondo in general for the brand’s dedication to waterproof materials and generous toe boxes.
-The Dahlia style in particular has a wide toe box, is supportive, durable and slip-resistant and features a 1.5-inch heel (it actually adds 2.25 inches to your height thanks to a .75-inch platform).
-Although we often overlook waterproofing for rain, snow or winter boots, Dr. Cunha recommends seeking this feature out to help prevent bacteria or fungi from growing in the shoe, or worse, on your feet.
+These boots come recommended by Dr. Cunha, who’s a fan of Blondo in general for the brand’s dedication to waterproof materials and generous toe boxes.
+The Dagger style in particular has a wide toe box, is supportive, durable and slip-resistant and features a 1.5-inch heel (it actually adds 2.25 inches to your height thanks to a .75-inch platform).
+Although we often overlook waterproofing for anything other than rain or snow boots, Dr. Cunha recommends seeking this feature out to help prevent bacteria or fungi from growing in the shoe, or worse, on your feet.

 Fast Facts